DhruvaG2000/ROS-Workshop-2.0/README.md

 ```
 2) Start the ROS Core service i.e. the ROS Master by the `roscore` command.

-3) Start the ROS Publisher by executing the relevant pythom script:
+3) Start the ROS Publisher by executing the relevant python script: (e.g. angle -> coordinates)
 ```bash
 rosrun sra Publisher_ForwardKinematics.py
 ```